AdventOfCode2022-Massey/advent-of-code-2022/README.md

 ## Organization

+The solutions are in directories named `day01`, `day02`, etc. Each day is its own Git submodule.
+When you first clone this repo, you will need to do

+    git submodule init

+and at the beginning and after each pull of a new day do

+    git submodule add

+The submodules are indexed using an `ssh` URL for our convenience; this probably means you will need to have Github SSH set up to be able to use these.

-The solutions are in directories named `day01` through `day19`.
-For each solution, I include cleaned-up Rust code.
+For each solution, we include cleaned-up Rust code.
 There is a `README.md` in every problem directory containing algorithm descriptions, comments and usage instructions.
-I used to included the problem descriptions and my specific `input.txt`, but apparently the authors of AoC don't want me to do that.
+(We used to included the problem descriptions and my specific `input.txt`, but apparently the authors of AoC don't want me to do that.)

 The solutions load library code from the included `libaoc` crate.
 See its documentation for details.